bt-sync/sync_api_sample/README.md

-# BitTorrent Sync API v2 Tutorial
+# Resilio Sync API v2 Tutorial

 ### Getting Started
-For instructions on installing BitTorrent Sync, requesting an API key, and everything else you need to get you up and running, click [here](http://www.getsync.com/api/getting-started).
+For instructions on installing Sync, requesting an API key, and everything else you need to get you up and running, click [here](http://www.getsync.com/api/getting-started).

 ### API commands
-Once you have BitTorrent Sync up and running, we can now test some API commands.
+Once you have Sync up and running, we can now test some API commands.
 First, we can add a local folder to sync.
 There are multiple ways you can pass in data.
 For the examples, I will be adding a folder of books I want to share.
 ```
 POST /folders
 ```